pulviscriptor/agario-client/README.md

 - `client.tick_counter` number of *tick* packets received (i call them ticks because they contains information about eating/movement/size/appear... of `Balls`)

 ## Client methods ##
-- `client.connect(server)` connect to [agar.io](http://agar.io) server.
-You can get server address by looking in web browser's console while selecting region.
-You can call it again after `client` disconnected from server. **Example:** `client.connect('ws://1.2.3.4:443')` **ProTip:** each server have few rooms, so you may need reconnect few times before you will get in room that you want.
+- `client.connect(server, key)` connect to [agar.io](http://agar.io) server.
+(You need to look at `POST http://m.agar.io/` request in your browser to get both server and key).
+You can call it again after `client` disconnected from server. **Example:** `client.connect('ws://1.2.3.4:443','Y3hUlH3B')` **ProTip:** each server have few rooms, so you may need connect few times before you will get in room that you want (you may need new key each time).
 You can look `client.once('leaderBoardUpdate')` to know if you're connected to correct room
 - `client.disconnect()` disconnect from server
 - `client.spawn(name)` will spawn `Ball` with nickname. `client.on('myNewBall')` will be called when server sends our `Ball` info
 - `client.spectate()` will activate spectating mode.
 Look at `client.on('spectateFieldUpdate')` for FOV updates